San Jose, California: Wealth

-San Jose is situated in the most affluent county in California and one of the most affluent counties in the United States.
+San Jose's county, Santa Clara, has one of the highest median household incomes in California and the United States.

-With a median home price of $1,085,000 and the highest percentage of million-dollar (or more) homes in the United States, San Jose has the most expensive housing market in the United States and the fifth most expensive housing market in the world.
+With a median home price of $1,085,000 and the highest percentage of million-dollar (or more) homes in the United States, the San Jose Metropolitan Area has the most expensive housing market in the United States and the fifth most expensive housing market in the world.

-The cost of living in San Jose and the surrounding areas is among the highest in California and the nation, according to 2004 data.
+The cost of living in the San Jose region and the surrounding areas is among the highest in California and the nation, according to 2025 data.
 Housing costs are the primary reason for the high cost of living, although the costs in all areas tracked by the ACCRA Cost of Living Index are above the national average.
-Households in the city limits have the highest disposable income of any city in the U.S. with over 500,000 residents.